bethanyj28/blog/src/content/posts/tech-stack-2025/index.md

 Slack is great for work, but I really do not enjoy it for anything non-work related.
 Its free tier is extremely limited and frustrating.

 ### Trackers
-I use How We Feel for emotion tracking.
+I use [How We Feel](https://howwefeel.org/) for emotion tracking.
 I think it's a lovely app with a great UX.
 And I like their privacy philosophy!
-I have been using Natural Cycles for cycle tracking.
+I have been using [Natural Cycles](https://www.naturalcycles.com/) for cycle tracking.
 I think it's fine if you have a typical cycle but is a little frustrating as someone with a chaotic cycle.
-I've used HabitKit off and on this year for habit tracking.
+I've used [HabitKit](https://www.habitkit.app/) off and on this year for habit tracking.

-I've been using Goodreads and Fable for book tracking.
+I've been using Goodreads and [Fable](https://fable.co/) for book tracking.
 They're fine but far from perfect.
+I also use [Album of the Year](https://www.albumoftheyear.org/) for music tracking.

 ### Music
 I use Spotify, but have been tempted to consider Apple Music given some choices Spotify has made recently.
 It is fine as a music app though, and I do love that they've made it easy to share a queue recently, especially via CarPlay.

 ### Etc.
-I've really enjoyed Crouton for recipe storage!
+I've really enjoyed [Crouton](https://crouton.app/) for recipe storage!
 Google Calendar and Gmail for calendar/email just works and I haven't found a reason to change.

-## Conclusion
+## In conclusion
 I thought this would be a short little post, but it was fun to reflect on what tech I put in my life!
 Would love to know what your tech stack is, or if you have recommendations for note taking!